 '''

 class MyVector

 {

 // ...

-bool operator==(const MyVector& v) const;
+bool operator=(const MyVector& v) const;

 bool operator!=(const MyVector& v) const;

 };

-'''

-'''

-bool MyVector::operator!=(const MyVector& v) const
+bool operator!=(const MyVector& v) const;

-{

-if(this = v)

-return false;
+// or return false;

-else

-return true;

 // or return ! (this = v);

-}

 '''

 How would you overload >=?

 Parameters for overloaded operators

 - The number of parameters is restricted for overloaded operators.

 - The types of parameters are not restricted.

 - The return type is not restricted.

 - What is done is not restricted.

 - Always avoid unintuitive implementations!